 Meet Some of our Partners

 Curt and Trini started Semilla Nueva in 2010 to help rural Guatemalan farmers find a path to prosperity, health, and sustainability.
-Through strong community relationships that form their grassroots farmer-to-farmer network, they've built the foundation to reach sustainable change in coastal Guatemala.
-By combining their community network, government relationships, and agricultural knowledge with Appleseed's social marketing approach, our teams have been able to synergize and make more impact than either ever could have alone.
+Through their grassroots farmer-to-farmer network, they've built the foundation to reach sustainable change in Guatemala.
+By combining Appleseed's social marketing approach with their community networks, government relationships, and agricultural knowledge, our joint team has made more impact than we ever could have alone.

 Find out more about Semilla Nueva's work here.

-Holly is the manager of The Growing Experience (TGE), an urban farm located in North Long Beach within the Carmelitos public housing development.
+Holly is the manager of The Growing Experience (TGE), an urban farm located in North Long Beach within the grounds of Carmelitos: the largest public housing development in LA County.
 TGE provides fresh, local, organic produce to the residents of Carmelitos and the surrounding communities.
 They promote environmental sustainability and healthier eating through community education programs and events.
 Together, we create culturally appropriate messages to go beyond education and create real change.